 There have been reports of adverse skin reactions, which have generally occurred within the first eight weeks after initiation of lamotrigine treatment.
 The majority of rashes are mild and self-limiting, however serious rashes requiring hospitalisation and discontinuation of lamotrigine have also been reported.
-These have included potentially life-threatening rashes such as Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) and Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS); also known as hypersensitivity syndrome (HSS) (see section 4.8).
+These have included potentially life-threatening rashes such as Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN) and Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS); also known as hypersensitivity syndrome (HSS) (see section 4.8).

 In adults enrolled in studies utilising the current lamotrigine dosing recommendations the incidence of serious skin rashes is approximately 1 in 500 in epilepsy patients.
 Approximately half of these cases have been reported as Stevens-Johnson syndrome (1 in 1000).
+In clinical trials in patients with bipolar disorder, the incidence of serious rash is approximately 1 in 1000.